imukoki/NLP-FELLOWSHIP/README.md

 The input of the function will be the matrix of tokens and output will be matrix with digits.

+Two ways of converting text to features were used in the project which are the simplest form of featurization and bag of words (BOW)

 ## Simplest form of featurization
 The simplest way is to assign each unique text a number starting from 0 and increase by one until all the text has been assigned numbers